ADMM for Structured Fractional Minimization: Conclusions

 \section{Conclusions}

 In this paper, we introduce {\sf FADMM}, the first ADMM algorithm designed to solve general structured fractional minimization problems.
-Our approach integrates Nesterov's smoothing technique into the algorithm's updates to guarantee convergence.
-We present two specific variants of {\sf FADMM}: one based on Dinkelbach's parametric method ({\sf FADMM-D}) and the other on the quadratic transform method ({\sf FADMM-Q}).
+Our approach integrates Nesterov's smoothing technique (equivalent to the Moreau envelope smoothing technique) into the algorithm's updates to guarantee convergence.
+We present two specific variants of {\sf FADMM}: one using Dinkelbach's parametric method ({\sf FADMM-D}) and the other using the quadratic transform method ({\sf FADMM-Q}).
 Additionally, we establish the iteration complexity of {\sf FADMM} for convergence to approximate critical points.
 Finally, we validate the effectiveness of our methods through experimental results.

 \normalem